SaraRands/sararands-site/index.md

 Sometimes the shift is sudden:

-- a breakup or divorce you didn’t see coming
+* a breakup or divorce you didn’t see coming
-- career burnout that hits hard
+* career burnout that hits hard
-- a diagnosis that rearranges everything
+* a diagnosis that rearranges everything
-– a loss that reshapes your world---of a person, a relationship, or a version of life you counted on
+* a loss that reshapes your world—--of a person, a relationship, or a version of life you counted on
-- a moment when you realize you can't keep going the way you have
+* a moment when you realize you can't keep going the way you have

 Other times, the change is quieter: